 After identifying priority actions, the Steering Committee considered options for working together towards implementation.
-Chapter IV [link in digital version] of this plan outlines the commitments and next steps for forming a sustainable cooperative partnership for management of the corridor.

-During the spring and summer months of 2021, Parks and NPS-RTCA led efforts to obtain additional community feedback on the Carbon River Corridor Cooperative Action Plan through a series of online opportunities.3 This plan is a culmination of months of planning, input from vested stakeholders, and cooperation between landowners throughout the corridor.
+Chapter IV of this plan outlines the commitments and next steps for forming a sustainable cooperative partnership for management of the corridor.
+During the spring and summer months of 2021, Parks and RTCA led efforts to obtain additional community feedback on the Carbon River Corridor Cooperative Action Plan through a series of online opportunities.
+This plan is a culmination of months of planning, input from vested stakeholders, and cooperation between landowners throughout the corridor.
+Planning partners, including jurisdictions, landowners, Tribes, and stakeholders, worked collaboratively to align opportunities throughout the corridor to address concerns and advance stakeholder and public interests.
+The objectives and actions outlined in this plan are collective solutions to the common issues, interests, and desires that were captured through this effort.